mcd500/ta-ref/docs/rpi3.md

 cd ../ && sudo umount ./mnt
 ```

-## TEE api test in raspberry pi3
+## TEE api test in Raspberry PI 3

 ### Launch ssh daemon

-Insert the SD card in the raspberry pi board and poweron. exec ssh and tee-supplicant daemon **in chroot environment**:
+Insert the SD card in the Raspberry PI board and poweron. exec ssh and tee-supplicant daemon **in chroot environment**:

 ```sh
 # login and make sure that we are in /root directory.